Chuck Dickerson: Super Bowl XXVI controversy

 Before Super Bowl XXVI, Dickerson mocked the Washington Redskins' famed offensive line, "The Hogs", in a television interview.
 Dickerson said Redskins tackle Joe Jacoby was "a Neanderthal -- he slobbers a lot, he probably kicks dogs in his neighborhood."
 He also said tackle Jim Lachey "has bad breath.
 Players will fall down without him even touching them."

 Redskins coach Joe Gibbs got his hands on some tapes of Dickerson and played them at a team meeting on the night before the game, and by all accounts it was a factor in the Redskins' 37–24 thumping of the Bills.
-Head coach Marv Levy later described the interview as "the girder that brought down the building."
+Levy later described the interview as "the girder that brought down the building."
 Levy fired Dickerson three days after the game.
+On December 19, 1994, Levy went on his regionally syndicated weekly coach's show to explain that Dickerson's behavior, both as a position coach and as a commentator, was "destructive to the Buffalo Bills, just as what he did as a member of every coaching staff he’s ever served on(.)
+That’s why he’s been fired more times than a Civil War cannon.”

 Radio and television career

 Dickerson began his broadcast career on WGR 550 in 1993, hosting a three-hour afternoon drive-time show for almost ten years, leaving the station in 2003.
 In his last year on air, he was forced to share a program with Mike Schopp, who had previously been Dickerson's nemesis at crosstown rival WNSA.
 It was speculated in the press that WGR released Dickerson from the station because it wanted to gain the rights to Sabres hockey broadcasts, which it purchased in 2004 along with radio station WNSA.
 Dickerson was replaced as Schopp's co-host by Chris "Bulldog" Parker.

 Dickerson also appeared on CanWest Global television's Sportsline show in Toronto for several season's as an NFL commentator.